vk2diy/classe2-calculator/README.md

      * Practical tolerance: ±8-12%

  * `Q` — __Quality factor__
-   * Typical values in Class E amplifiers range from 1.8 to 5 for practical implementations, with 3 to 5 being common for narrow-band applications.
+   * Typical values in Class-E amplifiers range from 1.8 to 5 for practical implementations, with 3 to 5 being common for narrow-band applications.
    * Lower values (around 1.8 to 3) are often used for broadband applications or when component tolerances are a concern.
    * Higher values (3-5) are often used for narrowband applications or when precision components are available.
    * The choice affects other circuit parameters, such as the shunt capacitance and the overall power output capability of the amplifier.